FuelLabs/sway/docs/src/c03/types.md

 ## Numeric Types
 All of the unsigned integer types are numeric types, and the `byte` type can also be viewed as an 8-bit unsigned integer.

-Numbers can be declared with binary syntax, hexidecimal syntax, base-10 syntax, and with underscores for delineation.
+Numbers can be declared with binary syntax, hexadecimal syntax, base-10 syntax, and with underscores for delineation.
 Let's take a look at the following valid numeric primitives:
 ```
 0xffffff    // hexidecimal
 0b10101010  // binary